Best Cheap Smartwatch 2020: 10 Budget Smartwatches with Great Functionality

 - Automatically uploads your fitness metrics to an online database

 - Color screen is easy to read even in bright sunlight

-Mobvoi has positioned their smartwatch around outdoor use, a sensible choice since they have to opt out of some of the higher end features you'd expect from some fo the best digital watches.
-The waterproof case is supplemented by pre-loaded tracking modes for both swimming and surfing, and run and sleep tracking are also built in right out of the box.
+Mobvoi has positioned their smartwatch around outdoor use, a sensible choice since they have to opt out of some of the higher end features you'd expect from some of the best digital watches.
+The waterproof case is supplemented by pre-loaded tracking modes for both swim tracking and surfing, and run and sleep tracking are also built in right out of the box.

 - Cheap smartwatch with GPS functionality